ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 Looking at the other features we can conclude some other interesting properties:
-- "Acceptance rate" is the most correlated feature determining difficulty (which seems self evident)
+- "Acceptance rate" is the most correlated feature determining difficulty (which seems self evident).
 - "Discuss count" is the second most correlated feature.
-- "Dislikes" seems to be a better predictor of problem difficulty than likes (which is interesting since Leetcode actually hid the dislike counter)
+- "Dislikes" seems to be a better predictor of problem difficulty than likes (which is interesting since Leetcode actually hid the dislike counter).